Guárico

 Guárico State (Estado Guárico, [esˈtaðo ˈɣwaɾiko]) is one of the 23 states of Venezuela.
-The state capital is San Juan de Los Morros.
+The state capital is San Juan de Los Morros and the largest city is Calabozo, other important city centers include Valle de la Pascua and Zaraza.
 Guárico State covers a total surface area of 64986 km2 and, in 2011, had a census population of 747,739.
 It is named for the Guárico River.

 History

 Conquest and colony of Spain

 When the Europeans arrived in Venezuela, various ethnic groups inhabited the region that would constitute Guárico.
 Among these were the Caribs Tamanacos, Palenques and Cumanagotos, as well as groups of Guamos and Otomacos.
 The latter were in permanent confrontation with the Caribs.

 The colonization of the region only began in the 17th century and above all in the 18th century.
 The cacique Chiparara managed to organize Carib and Otomac groups in the Llanos de Guárico to counter-attack the Spanish colonizing forces.4 After they were defeated, around 1653, the Carib and Otomac groups would retreat southward or lose cohesion and would be gradually assimilated.

 Many of the settlers who settled in the area were Basque missionaries and encomenderos who founded Altagracia de Orituco on March 1, 1676.
 Miguel de Urbés, a lieutenant of Joan Orpí, founded the city of Zaraza in 1645 with the name of San Miguel de la Nueva Tarragona del Batey.
 El Sombrero was founded in 1720.
 Four years later they founded Calabozo.
 In 1728 they established the town of Chaguaramas in a place where there were settlements of cumanagotos.
 Fray Anselmo Isidro de Ardales established the town of Tucupido in 1760 with groups of cumanagotes and palenques.
 San Juan de los Morros would be founded much later, around 1780.

 Alexander von Humboldt and Aimé Bonpland passed through the region in March 1800 on their way to the Orinoco and its tributaries.

 During the time of Spanish rule, Guarico was part of the Province of Caracas, which belonged to the Captaincy General of Venezuela.